 The envisioned area to which we had planned to place the implants did not have sufficient bone width or soft tissue.
 Natural aesthetics not only requires the final restorations to look like a natural teeth, the bone and soft tissue architecture must ideal as well to support the smile.
 It is what frames the “smile”.

 Between Joshua’s home visits from the east coast frequent visitations to the periodontist Joshua obtained the necessary bone grafting and soft tissue augmentation to ideal architecture.
 Healing was remarkably.
 With more flights for back and forth, Joshua finally had the implant placed in the bone by the periodontist.
-Now we just had to wait for integration and full healing before the final phase of getting really “teeth”.
+Now we just had to wait for integration and full healing before the final phase of getting real “teeth”.

 Excitement was mounting.
 Coordination of final restorations visits were interesting and challenging as it involved collaboration of the periodontist for soft tissues management, us for temporary prosthetic management and two different dental laboratories for custom shading, final prosthetic choices.
 This all happened as Joshua was still traveling back and forth from back East.
 During his school hiatus he had an adventure of a lifetime hiking the Appalachian trial for 4 months with temporary tooth prosthetic.